MedMaxLab/BIDSAlign/README.md

         style="display: block; margin: 0 auto" />

 ## What can you do?
-The library can load, preprocess, and align EEG recordings to a common template, i.e. a set of ordered channels.
+The library allows you to load and preprocess EEG recordings and align them to a common template, i.e. a set of ordered channels.
 Each file of the selected datasets will have the same channels, even if data comes from different channel systems, with different numbers of electrodes.
-The preprocessed and template-aligned files can then be imported and used in Deep Learning frameworks such as PyTorch thus, BIDSAlign is thought to be used as an initial step in a deep-learning project involving EEG data.
+The preprocessed and template-aligned files can then be imported and used in Deep Learning frameworks such as PyTorch, thus BIDSAlign is thought to be used as an initial step in a deep-learning project involving EEG data.

 Channel systems currently supported are: